Christiana Lin

-Christiana Lin (born in Taipei) is a Chinese-Austrian pianist and harpsichordist.
+Christiana Lin (林秋孜; born in Taipei) is a Taiwanese-Austrian pianist and harpsichordist.
 Since 1994 she has been a Steinway Artist.

+Education

 From 1978 to 1992, she studied in Vienna, Innsbruck and Munich and was conferred the Diplom Ausgezeichnet in piano performing from the University of Music and Performing Arts, Vienna, where she studied piano under Noel Flores, and composition with Erich Urbanner.
 She was also conferred the Diplom Ausgezeichnet in piano performing and Diplom in music education with additional Schwerpunkt in Cembalo (harpsichord) from the Tiroler Landeskonservatorium Innsbruck where she studied piano under Claude-France Journès, a renowned French-German pianist, and harpsichord under Michael Jaud, an Austrian harpsichordist and organist.
 For several times at the Mozarteum International Summer Academy in Salzburg, she studied piano with the American pianist, Leon Fleisher.
 She also has been to the Moscow Conservatory several times, studying with Monov and Natalie Trull.

 Lin is piano and harpsichord professor at the colleges and graduate schools of Soochow University and National Taiwan University of Arts in Taipei.